 There are five levels to the Business Hierarchy of Needs, and five aspects in each level that you need to consider.
 Just like Maslow's hierarchy, though, you need to resolve the issues at the lowest levels of the hierarchy before you can deal with anything higher up.

 The lowest level of the Business Hierarchy of Needs is sales.
 Without enough incoming cash flow, your business won't survive.
+Sales flow out of expanding your reach, organic traffic, and converting that traffic into leads and sales.
 But how do you resolve those issues without throwing gasoline on a fire?
 This week's episode explains.

 Listen To The Podcast

 Podcast Show Notes

 The business lesson I learned from almost burning down my house

 The Survival Trap and how to avoid it

 How the Business Hierarchy of Needs works and a little backstory of how it developed

 The five aspects of the lowest level of the Business Hierarchy of Needs (Sales)

 If you haven't already downloaded this week's bonus content, you'll want to do that here.
 Not a member yet?
 It's free!
 When you register for the Rising Tide, you also get email updates, the FREE learning library, and access to episode transcripts, worksheets, and more!